 Ivorians accompanying EDS’s application of their chosen Presidential candidate Laurent Gbagbo in front of the Independent Electoral Commission, Abidjan, 31 August 2020

 Thousands of demonstrators denouncing the illegal reasons for Gbagbo’s exclusion marched on the 31 of August 2020 to the IEC to accompany Laurent Gbagbo’s legal deposition to run for President as the chosen candidate of the political platform, Together for Democracy and Sovereignty (Ensemble pour la Démocratie et la Souveraineté or EDS).

 A recent Agence France Press (AFP) dispatch, disturbingly not acknowledging two decades of Ivorian history and years of an international trial, acts as an echo chamber of the French Foreign Ministry viewpoint, still persisting in publishing smear campaigns targeting the opposition party Ivorian Popular Front (FPI) and democratic leaders such as Simone and Laurent Gbagbo.
-The country-wide civilian uprising is erroneously depicted as an escalating “ethnic” or “civil“ war and not what it is, namely an international war since 2002.
-Real time video evidence uploaded on social media, radio shows, debates, demonstrations, open letters, songs and articles debunk this dystopian fabricated narrative, telling quite a different story: one of neocolonialism, imperialism and independence struggles.
+The country-wide civilian uprising is erroneously depicted by main stream media as an escalating “ethnic” or “civil“ war and not what it is, an international war since 2002.
+Real time video evidence uploaded on social media, radio shows, debates, demonstrations, open letters, songs and articles debunk this dystopian fabricated narrative, telling quite a different story: one of neocolonialism, imperialism and grass roots independence struggles.